- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 GLUTATHIONE is a small protein composed of just three amino acids: cysteine, glutamic acid and glycine.
 This becomes important because one-third of glutathione is made from cysteine.
 It is a semi-essential amino acid, which means that it can be biosynthesized in humans from methionine.
 Although classified as a non-essential amino acid as it used to be thought in rare clinical situations, cysteine may be essential for those with poor immune function (like infants and the elderly) and individuals with certain metabolic disease or who suffer from malabsorption syndromes.
 Today, however, because the environment has radically changed in the last 63 years, many more people have a huge need for cysteine/cytosine.

 Glutathione is critical in maintaining optimal redox reactions, like the Fenton reactions you learned about in Energy and Epigenetics 8.
-Optimizing your intracellular glutathione levels are how you combat aging and neolithic disease generation best, in my opinion.
+Optimizing your intracellular glutathione levels is how you combat aging and neolithic disease generation best, in my opinion.
 Glutathione cannot get rid of the hydroxyl free radicals from the Fenton reactions, but the hydroxyl free radicals cause other proteins and metabolic pathways to become oxidized, and glutathione can help limit that collateral damage.
-When the process is excessive, glutathione levels inside a cell will be run way down, and your immune function will also seriously decline and open you up to many other disease processes.
+As glutathione drops it acts as a proxy for a failing thiamine balance in tissues.
+When the process is excessive, glutathione levels inside a cell will be runway down, and your immune function will also seriously decline and open you up to many other disease processes.

 A decrease in entropy means two things in the quantum world: